Updated on June 28th, 2019 by Bob Ciura

 After a few years of decline, the restaurant industry is on its way back to growth.
 The steady U.S. economic growth has fueled rising traffic and sales across the restaurant space, although not all restaurants are thriving.
 The industry remains highly competitive, with casual restaurants facing particularly fierce competition from newer, fresher concepts.

-You can download an Excel spreadsheet of all 57 (with metrics that matter) by clicking the link below:
+You can download a free Excel spreadsheet of our list of ~100 restaurant stocks (with metrics that matter) by clicking the link below:

 However, McDonald’s stock is significantly overvalued today, and does not rank as a buy in the Sure Analysis Research Database.

 While we currently do not rate McDonald’s a buy, there are many restaurant stocks that have higher expected rates of return over the next five years.
 Due to a combination of valuation, EPS growth, and dividends, the following stocks represent our top 5 picks in the restaurant industry now.

 The 5 best restaurant stocks are listed below in order of total expected returns over the next 5 years, from lowest to highest.

 - Domino’s Pizza (DPZ)